Discord-Robots/Discordjs-v14-Template/README.md

   - The `WebhookURL` will setup your anti-crash.
 You can create this in `Discord Settings > Integrations > Webhooks`
     - Be careful!
 This link will have very sensitve data!
 You only need the string after `https://discord.com/api/webhooks/${AppID}/`.
     - Paste the long string into `WebhookURL`.
 This is called your Webhook Token.
 DO NOT SHARE IT!!!

+- After you have edited and saved the `env` file to your needs, you are ready ready to start the bot!
+  - Install all dependencies with `npm install` << Remember, DO NOT INCLUDE ANY PACKAGE NAMES HERE!
+  - Run the bot with `nodemon`.
+  - Customize the project to your liking and enjoy!

 Found any bugs or have any suggestion about the template?
 Create a issue or pull request!